chickenPopcorn/EqEq/src/README.md

 Manual](https://docs.google.com/document/d/1uHGe2qazuy-I7Vem7u8muxDnWaysDX49lKMbMmlDml4)
 _("LRM" for "Language [RM]" in code and comments)_.

+## Status
+Currently the codebase is being refactored to repressent the eqeq LRM, rather than MicroC's spec, which we forked from.
+See [microc-to-eqeq](refactor) for the list of ongoing changes.

 ## Building & Testing

 To build and run end-to-end test suite: